A practical guide to moving, living, working & traveling in Greece, plus tips and narratives from an American in Athens

 Can I pay my overstay fine/penalty in another EU or Schengen country?

-Keep the payment receipt for as long as you hold this “marked” passport or longer, until there is a pattern of people not requesting to see it.
+Keep the payment receipt for as long as you hold this “marked” passport or until there is a pattern of people not requesting to see it.

 I cannot pay 1200 euros.
 Is there a way to get my fine reduced?